-Over 23 years I lived in six different states (one of them twice), became an expert in interstate moves and the Queen of Decluttering.
+Over the course of 23 years I lived in six different states (one of them twice), became an expert in interstate moves and the Queen of Decluttering.

 In 2014, I decided it was time to stop moving around and go home.
 Not Indiana where I grew up, but Mississippi where I owned a home.
 I was drawn back to the Magnolia State and when I moved back into my home, it felt right.
 Like a piece of a puzzle clicking into place.

 Another piece clicked into place this past spring, I made a serious commitment to my health and started training with a running coach.
 He showed me how to run in a way that I wasn’t stressed out about my form or my breathing, and I actually loved it.
 When I was running, no one could call, text, Facebook, tweet or “pick my brain”.
 It was just me, myself and I. And I loved every minute of it.

 I was getting better at it when I sprained my left calf muscle, and was forced into physical therapy.
 Each day that passed, this anxiety grew because I had signed up for two 5K races, and they were quickly approaching.
 When I felt better and went to run the first 5K, I felt a huge pop in my right leg around mile 2 and nearly went down.
 I tore the right calf muscle, and went back into therapy.

 In some ways, the pressure was off.
 I couldn’t do anything about it, except work on healing my legs.
 But as the weeks wore on, an unsettled feeling grew in the pit of my stomach.
 I started feeling restless, but couldn’t put my finger on why.